-Emerge has been providing arts therapy for women and children for ten years.
-During this time the number of different programs we offer has grown to cater for the needs of the women and children who are supported through our services.
+Emerge has been providing arts therapy for women and children for over ten years.
+During this time the number of different trauma-informed programs we offer has grown to cater for the needs of the women and children who are supported through our services.

 Women Thriving is a group arts therapy program for women who have experienced family violence.
-It is focused on helping the women to overcome their trauma by using different forms of creative arts to aid in healing, finding new strength and nurturing self-esteem.
+It is focused on helping women to overcome trauma by using different forms of creative arts to aid in healing, finding new strength and nurturing self-esteem.

 Open Studio is an after-school arts therapy program that is run weekly in the afternoons in the Kingston Council area.
 Classes are open to all primary school children, aged six to 12, who have experienced family violence.
 The program provides the opportunity for children who need support with their emotions and behaviour by taking part in a therapeutic group process

 Safe Nest Group is an early intervention, mental health program being piloted for mums and babies (0-3) who have experienced family violence.
 Based on an infant-led approach, the group program focuses on repairing the mother-child relationship by providing a safe space for women and children to explore the impacts of family violence.
 This program is part of a research project funded by ANROWS, in conjunction with Swinburne University and Murdoch Children’s Research Institute.

 Mother and Infant Therapy offers joint therapy for mothers and their young children (0-3 years).
 This early intervention is vital in strengthening a mother’s relationship with her baby and promote healthy development which are often disrupted by family violence.